SciML/SciMLSensitivity.jl/docs/src/manual/differential_equation_sensitivities.md

 can be a significant burden for large parameter problems.
 The `InterpolatingAdjoint` is thus a compromise between memory efficiency and compute efficiency, and is in the same spirit as [CVODES](https://computing.llnl.gov/projects/sundials).
+`GaussAdjoint` combines the advantages of both of these approaaches, having a small adjoint differential equation while not requiring saving the full continuous solution of the adjoint problem.

 However, if the memory cost of the `InterpolatingAdjoint` is too high, checkpointing can be used via `InterpolatingAdjoint(checkpointing=true)`.